 Bonfa’s arrangement is already a full-fledged solo guitar arrangement.
 However, the melody is played very simply and clearly, so this version is ideal for learning the song.

 LEARN THE MELODY PREPARATION

 Manha de Carnaval is in the key of A minor.
-The melody is very easy to play on the guitar and can be easily prepared with a combination of the first position scales and a few notes in the fifth position.
+The melody is rather easy to play on the guitar and can be prepared with a combination of the first position scales and a few notes in the fifth position.
 It is worth reviewing the fingerings of the open scales A minor and C major:

 The additional fingering up to a’ (high a on the fifth fret of the high e string):